 f) You may not connect any electrical equipment to any power sources.

-g) On days where Photography Tickets are available the University may still schedule events which may conflict with your plans.
+g) On days where Photography Permits are available the University may still schedule events which may conflict with your plans.
 There is no guarantee that a specific location will be available.

 h) NO confetti, rose petals or rice are to be thrown on University grounds.
 Litter must be placed in the bins provided.
 A fee for cleaning or repair will be levied if an area is left in an unsatisfactory condition.